It’s the start of a new year, and with it the usual onslaught of New Year’s Resolutions; lose weight, save money, improve this-and-that, etc.

 - Reduce expenses

 - Revenue- are you able to offer additional products/services?
 Value add-ons?
 Reach a new target market of customers?
 Would your customers tolerate moderate price increases?
+Are you holding old inventory that can be sold at discount/wholesale?

 As the year progresses, make sure to check in on the commitments you’ve made to your business.
 Give yourself 2 minutes every day to remind yourself of why the changes you’re implementing are important, and remember that even the smallest tasks can bring you closer to being a profitable and sustainable business!